 After these we revisit the previously well-studied thermodynamical models through the eyes of our reduction.
 We first provide how to derive the volume variable $V$ as one of the variables of TPS from the first principle of SPS and KTPS.

 In this regard, we would like to highlight that the volume is \emph{not} a local observable in statistical mechanics.
-It is not a \emph{dynamical} variable in the level of SPS but a \emph{system} variable.
-It appears to describe the state of particles confined is an \emph{expandable container}.
-In the information theoretic point of view, the volume is the parameter describing the \emph{state of the container}, which is a state determined by another \emph{event} independent of the \emph{state of particles} contained in the container.
+It is not a \emph{dynamical} variable in the level of SPS but only a \emph{system} variable.
+The volume variable appears to describe the state of particles confined is an \emph{expandable container}.
+In the information theoretic point of view, the volume is a parameter describing the \emph{state of the container}, which is a state determined by another \emph{event} triggered by an external force independent of the \emph{state of particles} contained in the container.

-Because of this, we need to modify the definitions of SPS and KTPS by incorporating this difference in our kinetic theory framework, especially in our consideration of the probability distributions and relevant information entropy: The relevant KTPS will be now
+Because of this, we need to modify the definitions of SPS and KTPS by incorporating this difference between the volume variable and other local observables in our kinetic theory framework, especially in our consideration of the probability distributions and relevant information entropy: The relevant KTPS will be now

 See Section \ref{sec:volume} for the details.
-The volume variable will not appear in SPS but it will appear as a \emph{phase space variable} in the macroscopic TPS level .
+The volume variable does not appear in SPS but it will appear as a \emph{phase space variable} in the macroscopic TPS level .
 It then carries a conjugate partner, which is nothing but the \emph{pressure}.